Civitium/people/README.md

 Parses names into parts.
 Loosely based on the Lingua-EN-NameParser Perl module.

+## Requirements

+Requires Ruby 2.1 or higher (or equivalent).
+To use with 1.9 or 2.0 you'll need to install either string-scrub or scrub_rb.

 ## How to install

 Add to your application's Gemfile: